Understanding the British Water Industry

 - Promote economy and efficiency in the water sector.

-- Regulate the charges levied by water retailers on consumers and businesses.
+- Regulate the charges levied by water suppliers on consumers and businesses.

 England and Wales are divided into eleven regions with a separate wholesaler for each area.
+Please refer to Ofwat’s helpful guide to find who is the wholesaler in your region.
 Scotland has a single water wholesaler, Scottish Water.

-The wholesalers collect and store water, treat it to drinkable standards then pipe it to homes and businesses across the country.
-They are also responsible for the removal and treatment of used water so that it can be safely returned to rivers and the sea.
+The wholesalers collect and store water, treat it to drinkable standards, and then pipe it to homes and businesses.
+They are also responsible for the removal and treatment of wastewater to be safely returned to local reservoirs.

-The wholesalers make their money by selling water to the suppliers at the wholesale rate.
-The wholesale rate of water is determined by the regulator and is dependent on the scarcity of water in each region.
+The wholesalers make their money by selling water to the business water suppliers at the wholesale rate.
+The regulator determines the wholesale rates depending on several factors, such as water scarcity in each region.

 The Water Quality Inspectors

-The government has appointed independent bodies to provide reassurance over the quality of drinking water provided by the wholesales.
-The Drinking Water Inspectorate checks the quality of supply in England and Wales while the Drinking Water Quality Regulator performs quality checks in Scotland.
+The government has appointed independent bodies to provide reassurance over the quality of drinking water supplied by the wholesalers.

-The suppliers purchase water from the wholesalers then charge this separately to individual households and businesses.
+The suppliers purchase water from the wholesalers and then charge this separately to individual businesses and other organisations.

 The supplier is responsible for taking water meter readings to assess the usage of its customers.
-The suppliers are the point of contact for the users of water providing them customer services.
+The suppliers are the point of contact for the users of water, providing customer services.